dfbaskin/dfbaskin-blog/content/posts/2021/k8s-dapr-azure-identity-part-iv.md

 The users API gets all requests starting with the path `/api` and the front end (NGINX) application gets everything else.
 To the front end application, this ingress definition makes it appear to be a single web site even though it is running separate services within the cluster.
 So there is no [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) configuration required either.

-Of course, the front end application could access other web APIs outside of this system (as it does querying the Microsoft Graph API).
+Of course, the front end application could access other web APIs outside of this system (as it does querying the Microsoft Graph API, for example).
 So it is not a requirement to configure your application this way.

 In the next post we will show how DAPR can provide an abstraction around these endpoints so that we do not have to declare the routing explicitly.